Welcome to the second Nix pill. In the first pill we briefly described Nix.

 glibc would be installed under

-thus bash needs to point to glibc under
+Thus bash would need to point to glibc under

-the binary cache won't help, and we'd have to recompile all the stuff by ourselves
+So the binary cache can't help, because we need a different bash, and so we'd have to recompile everything ourselves.

 this new system.